watchout254/MukenyaPhotography/README.md

 # Still working on it....Daily updates
 ## MukenyaPhotography
-### Open source we application to show how static web pages run when using django template
+### Open source web application to show how static web pages run when using django template

 # URL Mapping remaining
 ## Already added the necessary files to assets folder